-Two Basic Operating Modes
+Two Operating Modes

-The WG111 Wireless USB 2.0 Adapter can operate in the following two basic modes:
+The WGM511 Pre-N Wireless PC Card can operate in the following two modes:

-• Infrastructure Mode: An 802.11 networking framework in which devices and computers communicate with each other by first going through an access point (AP).
-For example, this mode is used when computers in a house connect to an Access Point that is attached to a router which lets multiple computers share a single Cable or DSL broadband Internet connection.

-• Ad Hoc Mode: An 802.11 networking framework in which devices or computers communicate directly with each other, without the use of an AP.
-For example, Ad Hoc Mode is used when two Windows computers are configured with file and print sharing enabled and you want to exchange files directly between them.
+- Infrastructure Mode: An 802.11 networking framework in which devices and computers communicate with each other by first going through an access point (AP).
+For example, this mode is used when computers in a house connect to an access point that is attached to a router that lets multiple computers share a single cable or DSL broadband Internet connection. - Ad Hoc Mode: An 802.11 networking framework in which devices or computers communicate directly with each other, without the use of an AP.
+For example, Ad Hoc mode is used when two Windows computers are configured with file and print sharing enabled and you want to exchange files directly between them.

-Both of these configuration options are available with the WG111 Wireless USB 2.0 Adapter.
+Both of these configuration options are available with the WGM511 Pre-N Wireless PC Card.
 Infrastructure configuration procedures for basic network connectivity are covered below.
-Advanced infrastructure configuration procedures and Ad Hoc configuration are covered in Chapter 4, "Configuration" of this manual.
+Advanced infrastructure configuration procedures and ad hoc configuration are covered in Chapter 4, "NETGEAR Smart Wireless Wizard" of this manual.

-WG111 Default Wireless Configuration Settings
+WGM511 Default Wireless Configuration Settings